KatPrend/ProjCOP/README.md

 - [Product Demonstration]

 ## Task Allocation
-Blert -
+Blert - high-level architectural diagram; initial architectural description

-Dylan -
+Dylan - description of the major classes; describing how your program is storing data both internally and externally

-Tyra -
+Tyra - Demonstration

-Veronica -
+Veronica - relating your user interface components to your user stories; relating your architecture to your user stories

-Kathleen -
+Kathleen - description of your user interface, including how the user will interact with it; user interface diagram (graphical or otherwise); relating your classes to your user stories